 Device

-Device represents an OAK camera.
+Device is an OAK camera or a RAE robot.
 On all of our devices there’s a powerful Robotics Vision Core (RVC).
-The RVC is optimized for performing AI inference algorithms and for processing sensory inputs (eg. calculating stereo disparity from two cameras).
+The RVC is optimized for performing AI inference, CV operations, and for processing sensory inputs (eg. stereo depth, video encoders, etc.).

 Device API